RIOT-OS/RIOT/MAINTAINING.md

 #### Github etiquette

+It is good etiquette to describe what you reviewed, even if you gave the PR a full review and gave your approval.
+This way the contributor and other maintainers are able to follow your thought process.

+Maintainers should only assign themselves to PRs and shouldn't assign other maintainers.
+You can however request reviews from other maintainers or contributors, either by mentioning them in a comment or selecting them in GitHub's review sidebar.

--   If there are multiple maintainers reviewing a PR, always give the other maintainers reasonable time to ACK before dismissing their review.
+If there are multiple maintainers reviewing a PR, always give the other maintainers reasonable time to ACK before dismissing their review.

 [list of maintainers]: https://github.com/RIOT-OS/RIOT/wiki/Maintainers
 [Best Practices]: https://github.com/RIOT-OS/RIOT/wiki/Best-Practice-for-RIOT-Programming